 The majority of I-601 waiver applications turn on demonstrating that 1) an immediate relative of the alien is a U.S. citizen or permanent resident, and 2) that relative would face extreme hardship if the alien left the U.S. Obviously this is a very subjective criteria, and so the alien is encouraged to submit ample evidence with his/her application.
 Also see our article on provisional unlawful presence waivers.

 Facing deportation in Nevada?
 Call us...

 There are many reasons why foreigners in Nevada may be threatened with deportation procedures.
 Just some of the grounds for deportation include include conviction for Nevada crimes that cause deportation, immigration status violations, falsified immigration documentation, alleged commission of inadmissible crimes in their home countries, marital fraud for immigration reasons, helping a foreigner unlawfully come into the U.S., and the termination of conditional permanent residence.

-If you or a loved one is at risk of deportation or removal in Nevada, call our Las Vegas immigration attorneys at 702-DEFENSE (702-333-3673) for a consultation free of charge.
+If you or a loved one is at risk of deportation or removal in Nevada, call our Las Vegas immigration attorneys at 702-DEFENSE (702-333-3673) for a consultation.
 We may be able to prevent deportation and even help pave the way for lawful residency and citizenship.